About This Chapter

 In this lesson, you'll be learning about how to increase your students' personal safety.
 We'll go over ways to improve safety at school, as well as ways to teach them to be safe at home and on the way to and from school.
 This lesson will explore ways to teach young students and high school students about personal safety.

 Hurricanes, tornadoes, lightning, and flooding!
-What should you do to prepare for weather emergencies?
-Learn some important precautions to take, and then see what you know with a quiz.
+What should you do to prepare for weather emergencies like these?
+Let's learn about some important precautions to take when faced with these kinds of emergencies.

 Residential safety involves safety measures that concern your home.
 This lesson will explain the many dangers that lurk at home and how you can avoid them.